mrcrunchybeans/youth-secure-checkin/EXPORT_FEATURES.md

 4. JSON file downloads automatically
 5. Store in secure location for disaster recovery

+### Restoring Configuration
+1. Log in to admin panel
+2. Navigate to "Security Settings"
+3. Click "Restore Backup" button
+4. A modal dialog will appear with warnings
+5. Click "Choose File" and select your backup JSON file
+6. Review the warning about overwriting current settings
+7. Click "Restore Backup" to complete the import
+8. System will confirm successful restoration
+9. Review settings and restart application if needed

+**Important:** Always export a current backup before restoring to have a rollback option.

 ## Import/Export Round Trip

 The CSV export format is compatible with the CSV import format: